Thaisdahack/Jogo-pedra-papel-tesoura/README.md

 Northern Hemisphere has more occurrences (N-2338 S-2163);
 More fatal incidents occurred in the southern hemisphere (68%);

-The activity most recorded during the occurrences was surfing, but the most fatal was swimming with 24% of fatal cases, on the other hand surfing did not account for any occurrence;
+The activity most recorded during the occurrences was surfing, but the most fatal was swimming with 24% of fatal cases, on the other hand surfing did not account any fatal occurrence;

 Most incidents are not fatal, accounting for 75% of occurrences;